 Speaking of practice, who’s training you?
 Does the program you’re considering come with certified instructors?
 Or are the instructors the same people that help the automotive and plumbing students with their questions?

 Medical transcription is something that has been passed down from generation to generation and person to person even before the typewriter was invented.
-In order to get the direct and specific industry experience you need, you need to have feedback and comments from an experienced transcriptionist.
+To get the direct and specific industry experience you need, you need to have feedback and comments from an experienced transcriptionist.
 You need this experienced transcription to be responsible for YOUR education by constructively grading your reports, giving you helpful feedback, and helping you with issues you just won’t find in textbooks.
-In order to make sure your instructor is properly trained, insist on a certified medical transcription training instructor and nothing less.
+To make sure your instructor is properly trained, insist on a certified medical transcription training instructor and nothing less.

 How About Getting Certification Behind Your Name?